SIT40516 Certificate IV in Commercial Cookery

 |SITXFIN003||Manage finances within a budget||Core|

 The course delivery schedule is over 78 weeks including 16 weeks of holidays.
 Term durations consist of six, 10-week terms.
 Holidays include five, 2-week term breaks and a 6-week break spanning over the Christmas holidays.
 During term students attend scheduled face to face classes, undertake additional independent study/ homework and assessment outside of scheduled class time and undertake work placement activities.

 Note: Ashton College only offers SIT40516 Certificate IV in Commercial Cookery to students who have already completed Certificate III in Commercial Cookery.
 Students who have already completed Certificate III in Commercial Cookery at Ashton College will receive credit transfers for the 22 units they have completed and therefore will only be required to complete the remaining 11 units in order to acquire the Certificate IV in Commercial Cookery qualification.

-These 11 units are delivered over 42 weeks consisting of 36 weeks tuition and 6 weeks of holidays.
-Students will participate in nominal(supervised) activities for a total of 720 hours at 20 hours per week.
+These 11 units are delivered over 42 weeks consisting of 36 weeks tuition at 20 hours per week and 6 weeks of holidays.
+Students will participate in nominal(supervised) activities for a total of 720 hours.
 Tuition is split over three 12-week study periods and 6 weeks of holidays.

-Classes are scheduled for 20 hours of face to face delivery per week consisting of 8 hours per day for 2 days and 4 hours supervised study per week.
-In addition, students are expected to undertake 4 hours of unsupervised independent study and assessment outside of scheduled class time per week.
+Classes are scheduled for 20 hours of face to face delivery per week consisting of 8 hours per day for 2 days and one day for 4 hours per week.
+In addition, students are expected to undertake 6 hours of unsupervised independent study and assessment outside of scheduled class time per week.
 Please refer to the course delivery schedule for further details.